Doctorate in Childhood Studies

 These courses may be taken on a part-time or full-time basis.
 The EdD and EdD Tesol comprise nine taught doctoral modules (of which four must be research modules) and a research dissertation.
 The research dissertation has the same level of challenge and high standards as a PhD but is approximately half the scale at 40,000 words.

 What are the fees and payment options?

-Module and dissertation fees for Home/EU students are charged at the standard PGT rate per CATS point (£29.00 for 2016/17) (30 CATS points per module; dissertation is 270 CATS points).
+Professional Doctorates are worth 540 CATS points.
+Module and dissertation fees for Home/EU students are charged at the standard PGT rate per CATS point.
 Thereafter Home/EU students may avail of 1 year Thesis Only status, followed by, if they do not complete, Part-time or Full-time fees (depending on the original mode of study) at the standard PGR rates.
 Fees change on an annual basis.

 Further information and International Student fees can be found at Student Finance Tuition Fees page.